 Keys and Values

-Keys and values stored in the Registry contain all important information for software and hardware in the computer.
+Keys and values stored in the Registry contain all important computer software and hardware information.
 The keys and values are always obtained for changes to be made on the computer.

 Regedit